marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

     // ...
 }
 {% endhighlight %}
-Now Joe knows that for some strage reason not all users have email addresses.
+Now Joe knows that for some strange reason not all users have email addresses.
-Joe logs into production DB to confirm that some email addresses re missing and indeed they are.
+Joe logs into production DB to confirm that some email addresses are missing and indeed they are.
 Looks like Joe just discovered a new edge case.
 Joe goes to Mark a business analyst to describe the problem.
 Mark is a long timer in the company and knows that for a short period of time users were able to log into the platform using their phone numbers instead of emails.
-A new solution is created, users that have no email address will get a short text message.
-Also users without email should be asked to enter their email address next time they log into the platform.
+A new solution is created.
+Users that have no email address will receive a text message instead of an email.
+Also users without email will be asked to enter their email address next time they log into the platform.
 Success!

-On the other side consider what will happen if Joe just dig out the email address from `Maybe<T>` by accessing `Value` or if he just log that email is missing without telling anyone from business side?
+On the other hand consider what will happen if Joe just dig out the email address from `Maybe<T>` by accessing `Value` or if he just log a warning about missing email address without telling anyone from the business side?

-End of the part I. Soon I will write a follow up to this post in which we will try to implement a perfect `Maybe<T>` type on our own and we will see that it is not an easy task in C#.
+##### End of the part I

+Soon I will write a follow up to this post in which we will try to implement a perfect `Maybe<T>` type on our own and we will see that it is not an easy task in C#.